DEC Alpha: PRISM

+Digital Equipment Corporation (DEC) during the 1980s was very successful with its 32-bit CISC-based VAX computers running the VMS operating system.
+By the mid-1980s the company nonetheless agreed with the industry consensus that new RISC technology was much more efficient than CISC.
+Many competing internal projects began in response, causing delays and uncertainty.

 Alpha emerged from an earlier RISC project named Parallel Reduced Instruction Set Machine (PRISM), itself the product of several earlier projects.
 PRISM was intended to be a flexible design, supporting Unix-like applications, and Digital's existing VAX/VMS software, after minor conversion.
 A new operating system named MICA would support both ULTRIX and VAX/VMS interfaces on a common kernel, allowing software for both platforms to be easily ported to the PRISM architecture.

 Started in 1985, the PRISM design was continually changed during its development in response to changes in the computer market, leading to lengthy delays in its introduction.
 It was not until the summer of 1987 that it was decided that it would be a 64-bit design, among the earliest such designs in a microprocessor format.
 In October 1987, Sun Microsystems introduced the Sun-4, their first workstation using their new SPARC processor.
 The Sun-4 runs about three to four times as fast as their latest Sun-3 designs using the Motorola 68020, and any Unix offering from DEC.
 The plans changed again; PRISM was realigned once again as a 32-bit part and aimed directly at the Unix market.
 This further delayed the design.

 Having watched the PRISM delivery date continue to slip, and facing the possibility of more delays, a team in the Palo Alto office decided to design their own workstation using another RISC processor.
-After due diligence, they selected the MIPS R2000 and built a working workstation running Ultrix in a period of 90 days.
+It selected the MIPS R2000 and built the first DECstation running Ultrix in a period of 90 days.
 This sparked off an acrimonious debate within the company, which came to a head in a July 1988 management meeting.
 PRISM appeared to be faster than the R2000, but the R2000 machines could be in the market by January 1989, a year earlier than PRISM.
 When this proposal was accepted, one of the two original roles for PRISM disappeared.
 The decision to make a VMS PRISM had already ended by this point, so there was no remaining role.
 PRISM was cancelled at the meeting.